 Students performing at levels 3 and 4 have demonstrated readiness for the next grade level/course, and ultimately, are likely on track for college and careers.
-Additional information pertaining to the test performance levels can be found in Appendix A.

 2.1.3 Dimensions of Science Performance Indicators

 Mastery of the dimensions of science is reported using graphical representations which indicate how the student performed relative to the overall performance of students who were proficient or developing learners for the content area.